muhme/joomla-branches-tester/README.md

 ### Info

-You can retrieve some interesting Joomla Branches Tester status information:
+You can retrieve some interesting Joomla Branches Tester status information.
+If no argument is provided, all information will be displayed:
 ```
 scripts/info
 ```